Sustainability Studies Program Mission

 To determine the extent to which students are meeting these overarching learning goals, student work in the Sustainability Capstone course (SUS 489) is evaluated according to the following program-wide learning outcomes.
 In his/her Capstone work, each student should:

-- Drawing upon content from multiple courses, articulate a clear understanding of sustainability as a concept and practice, and relate that understanding to his/her life and to the wider world.
+- Articulate a clear understanding of sustainability as a concept and practice, and relate that understanding to one’s life and the wider world.

-- Effectively present her/himself professionally through creation of a high quality resume and a portfolio of academic and/or professional work.
-The portfolio should demonstrate the breadth and depth of the student’s transdisciplinary learning and her/his ability to apply that learning to a variety of tasks/projects.
+- Effectively present one’s self professionally, demonstrating the breadth and depth of transdisciplinary learning and the ability to apply that learning to a variety of tasks/projects.

-- Demonstrate his/her abilities to work effectively as a member of a team.
+- Demonstrate abilities to work effectively as a member of a team.